tumarkin/yenta/README.md

 # To Do

+- NameProcessed::new takes token iterator instead of Counter
 - Parallel inside match function instead of at the name level
 - Benchmark BTreeMap/BTreeSet vs HashMap/HashSet
 - Options from Yente that need to be implemented